IyalooShivute-IS/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 <br>

 ## 💡 What I Learned
-Through this project, I gained knowledge about setting up a virtual environment for cybersecurity practice
+Through this project, I gained knowledge about setting up a virtual environment for cybersecurity practice.

 _**The key concepts I learned amongst others, include:**_